HSzkuu/HINATA-Docs-VP/en/SEGA/serial.md

    ![devmgr3](assets/devmgr3.png)

    4. If you do not see the `Ports` dropdown menu, you can proceed to the next step.
 If it is present, check whether any devices are occupying the target port.
-   5. If a device is using the port, right-click on that device and select `Properties → Port Settings → Advanced`.
+   5. If a device is using the port, right-click on that device and select `Properties → Port Settings → Advanced...`.

    ![devmgr2](assets/devmgr2.png)

-   6. Change the COM port number to **another port** (e.g., COM255).
+   6. Change the `COM Port Number` to **another port number** (e.g., COM255).
 3. **Plug in the card reader** and navigate to the following menu (**Devices by Container**).

    ![devmgr0](<../assets/devmgr0.png>)